Jesm505/hello-world/README.md

 # hello-world
-this repository is a test for my Git learning!
+This repository is a test for my Git learning!